Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Notation and terminology

 \section{Notation and terminology}

-$n$: Number of nodes. \\ $p$: Truncation level i.e. the number of dimensions in the fitted LSPM.\\ $p^*$: The true effective dimension of the latent space.\\ $p_0$: The initial truncation level of the number of dimensions.\\ $p_m$: The posterior modal number of dimensions. \\ $G$: The number of mixture components. \\ $G_+$: The number of non-empty mixture components. \\ $G^*$: The true number of clusters.\\ $G_m$: The posterior modal number of non-empty components. \\ $\mathbf{Y}$: $n \times n$ network adjacency matrix. \\ $y_{i,j}$: Edge between node $i$ and node $j$. \\ $\mathbf{Z}$: $n \times p$ matrix of latent positions. \\ $z_{i\ell}$: The latent position of node $i$ in dimension $\ell$. \\ $q_{i,j}$: Probability of forming an edge between node $i$ and node $j$. \\ $\alpha$: Global parameter that captures the overall connectivity level in the network. \\ $\tau_g$: The mixing weight of component $g$. \\ $c_{ig}$: A binary indicator variable of membership of node $i$ in component $g$. \\ $\bm{\mu}$: $G \times p$ matrix of the mean latent positions. \\ $\bm{\mu}_g$: The mean latent position parameter for component $g$. \\ $\mathbf{\Omega}$: $p \times p$ precision matrix of the latent positions. \\ $\omega_{\ell}$: Precision/global shrinkage parameter for dimension $\ell$. \\ $\delta_{h}$: Shrinkage strength from dimension $h$. \\ $\xi$: Scaling factor in the prior covariance of the component means. \\ $\bm{\Theta}$: A collective term for $\bm{\tau}, \bm{\mu}, \bm{\Omega}$. \\ $a_h$: Shape parameter of gamma distribution for $\delta_h$ in dimension $h$. \\ $b_h$: Rate parameter of the gamma distribution for $\delta_h$ in dimension $h$. \\ $t_h$: Left truncation point of the gamma distribution for $\delta_h$. \\ $\kappa_0, \kappa_1$: The dimension adaptation probability parameters. \\ $\epsilon_1$: The threshold for decreasing dimensions in the dimension adaptation step. \\ $\epsilon_2$: The threshold for adding a dimension in the dimension adaptation step. \\ $\epsilon_3$: The threshold for adding a dimension in the dimension adaptation step when the number of active dimensions is 1.\\
+$n$: Number of nodes. \\ $p$: The truncation dimension in the fitted LSPM.\\ $\hat{p}$: The number of effective dimensions.\\ $p^*$: The true effective dimension of the latent space.\\ $p_0$: The initial truncation level of the number of dimensions. \\ $\hat{p}_m$: The modal number of effective dimensions. \\ $G$: The number of mixture components. \\ $G_+$: The number of non-empty mixture components. \\ $G^*$: The true number of clusters.\\ $G_m$: The posterior modal number of non-empty components. \\ $\mathbf{Y}$: $n \times n$ network adjacency matrix. \\ $y_{i,j}$: Value of an edge between node $i$ and node $j$. \\ $\mathbf{Z}$: $n \times p$ matrix of latent positions. \\ $z_{i\ell}$: The latent position of node $i$ in dimension $\ell$. \\ $q_{i,j}$: Probability of forming an edge between node $i$ and node $j$. \\ $\alpha$: Global parameter that captures the overall connectivity level in the network. \\ $\tau_g$: The mixing weight of component $g$. \\ $\psi_g$: The cluster $g$ specific variance scaling parameter. \\ $\nu$: The hyperparameter for $\tau_g$. \\ $c_{ig}$: A binary indicator variable of membership of node $i$ in component $g$. \\ $\bm{\mu}$: $G \times p$ matrix of the mean latent positions. \\ $\bm{\mu}_g$: The mean latent position parameter for component $g$. \\ $\mathbf{\Omega}$: $p \times p$ precision matrix of the latent positions. \\ $\omega_{\ell}$: Precision/global shrinkage parameter for dimension $\ell$. \\ $\delta_{h}$: Shrinkage strength from dimension $h$. \\ $\xi$: Scaling factor in the prior covariance of the component means. \\ $\bm{\Theta}$: A collective term for $\bm{\tau}, \bm{\mu}, \bm{\Omega}$. \\ $a_1$: Shape parameter of gamma distribution for $\delta_1$ in dimension $1$. \\ $b_1$: Rate parameter of the gamma distribution for $\delta_1$ in dimension $1$. \\ $a_2$: Shape parameter of gamma distribution for $\delta_h$ in dimension $h$. \\ $b_2$: Rate parameter of the gamma distribution for $\delta_h$ in dimension $h$. \\ $t_2$: Left truncation point of the gamma distribution for $\delta_h$. \\ $a_{\nu}$: Shape parameter of gamma distribution for $\nu$. \\ $b_{\nu}$: Rate parameter of the gamma distribution for $\nu$. \\ $a_{\psi}$: Shape parameter of gamma distribution for $\psi$. \\ $b_{\psi}$: Rate parameter of the gamma distribution for $\psi$. \\ $\kappa_0$: The parameter that affects the horizontal translation of the dimension adaptation probability exponential function. \\ $\kappa_1$: The parameter that affects the horizontal scaling of the dimension adaptation probability exponential function. \\ $\epsilon_1$: The threshold for decreasing dimensions in the dimension adaptation step. \\ $\epsilon_2$: The threshold for adding a dimension in the dimension adaptation step. \\ $\epsilon_3$: The threshold for adding a dimension in the dimension adaptation step when the truncation dimension is 1.